Professor Jason Tucker

 Prior to qualifying as a solicitor, I worked in industry (Shell UK Oil) and in the voluntary sector (SOVA and the Children’s Society).
 I was admitted as a solicitor in November 1996, whilst with Loosemores Solicitors in Cardiff, and undertook a broad range of litigation work.
 In June 2001, I moved to Hurlows Solicitors, a niche family law practice, as an Associate, specialising in public and private law children’s litigation, and was a member of the Law Society Children Panel from 2000 to 2012.

 I joined the Centre for Professional Legal Studies (CPLS) at Cardiff School of Law & Politics in January 2003, and completed an MA (Legal Practice) later that year.
 I have taught litigation and a range of practitioner skills on both the LPC and BPTC.
-In addition, I am the Director of the Cardiff University Law School Bond Solon Expert Witness Certificate.
+In addition, I was Director of the Cardiff University Law School Bond Solon Expert Witness Certificate between 2005 and 2017.
 Currently, I am supervising the Mencap-WISE student advice project, which is being delivered in partnership with Mencap Cymru as part of the School’s clinical legal education programme.

 I have undertaken various research projects for the CPLS, and was a member of the project teams which conducted the Quality Assurance for Advocates pilot, and the Alternative Commissioning of Expert Evidence Pilot (both for the Legal Aid Agency).
 In addition, I was co-author (with Professor Luke Clements and Dr Julie Doughty), of ‘Child Law for Social Workers in Wales’ (Care Council for Wales).
 I also regularly deliver conference papers relating to my key interests, including expert evidence and clinical legal education/employability skills.